rockus/Huawei.emoncms/README.md

 raspi_internal_emoncms
 ========
-This tool read out Raspi's internal temperature sensor and send that value to an emonCMS (http://emoncms.org/) host.
+This tool read out Raspi's internal temperature sensor and send that value to an [emonCMS] (http://emoncms.org/) host.
 This is a command line tool.
-It should be run as a cronjob, either as user (crontab -e) or globally (/etc/crontab).
+It should be run as a cronjob, either as user (`crontab -e`) or globally (`/etc/crontab`).

-* **Raspi**: Raspi core temp

 * Prerequisites: libconfig9, libconfig-dev

 raspi_pulsecount_emoncms
 ========
-This tool senses S0 counter pulses and sends these pulses to an emonCMS (http://emoncms.org) host.
+This tool senses S0 counter pulses and sends these pulses to an [emonCMS] (http://emoncms.org/) host.
 Additionally, energy used since the last pulse is sent.
 It can be brought into background (via Ctrl-Z, bg), but does not make itself into a daemon - yet.
 It can be run from /etc/rc.local.